 Doing the work in face of fear is not the same as living in fear.
 It’s quite the opposite, in fact.
 I do not live in fear.
 I experience fear and doubt.
 I second guess myself often.
 I just don’t let the fear win.
 The fear can’t ever win.
 I let the fear fuel my efforts.
 In the face of fear, I respond by doing my best.

 I have had fear in writing this post.
-Every single post I have ever written that caused me the most fear and anxiety you have loved the most, and still I am afraid to hit publish.
-The six recommended posts below are six of the posts I was most afraid to share.
+Every single post I have ever written that caused me the most fear and anxiety, you have loved the most – and still I am afraid to hit publish.

 - If the world were to end tomorrow, what would you regret having never given your energy to?